kavia-common/manga-and-anime-tracker-40880-41074/koma_corner_frontend/README_APP.md

 - Global title search remains in the TopBar but is not used by the Home filter container.
 - Popularity sort UI has been removed; the underlying query uses the API’s trending/popularity ordering.
 - GraphQL uses a simple in-memory cache (no TTL or invalidation).

+## Library
+- The Library page waits until your session is checked and a user exists before fetching data.
+- A simple toggle group replaces tabs: All, Favorites, Completed, Currently Watching, Planned to Watch.
+- Each toggle fetches lazily only once using minimal batch queries (CatalogAPI.getMinimalByIds) and caches results locally; subsequent visits reuse the cache.
+- While loading, a lightweight skeleton grid is shown.
+Results are de-duplicated by id.
+- If you are signed out or Supabase is not configured, a friendly empty state is displayed.

+## Sign-out behavior
+- Sign-out triggers await supabase.auth.signOut() with a short timeout guard to avoid hanging.
+- Navigation safely redirects to "/" after sign-out regardless of success, and buttons are disabled while the operation is in progress to prevent double clicks.
+- AppContext listens to auth state changes to clear session/user data.

 ## Supabase Setup (Schema)
 See ../../kavia-docs/supabase-schema.md for a concise guide.